nicc777/kubernetes-cicd-lab-local/task_06_setup_jenkins_build_for_test_application.md

 In Jenkins, create a new pipeline and use the script file [lab_artifacts/pipeline_script_awesome-application-ci.groovy](./lab_artifacts/pipeline_script_awesome-application-ci.groovy).

+The pipeline below was named `awesome-application-ci`.

+> **Note**
+> The concept illustrated in this example and scenario is where Jenkins performs some "_build_" on the `application-repo-01` repository.
+However, there is not much really to build in reality since the project is a very simple project consisting only of Kubernetes manifests.
+However, Jenkins will also, as part of the build process, create the deployment artifacts for the LAB environment in the form of Helm charts which will be placed in a deployment directory in the `deployment-maintenance` repository.
+The actual Helm chart generation is delegated to a Python script run from a shell command in the Jenkins pipeline.
+The Python script is passed several parameters from the Jenkins pipeline.
+The Python script can be found in the `deployment-maintenance` repository, which is also in this repository in the file [deployment-maintenance/application_helm_integration.py](./deployment-maintenance/application_helm_integration.py)

 In general, the following options must be set (screenshots):

 ![Jenkins Pipeline Config Screen 1](screenshots/pipline_awesome-application-ci_config_01.png)